Embracing Forgiveness to Move Forward

 Generally, forgiveness is a decision to let go of resentment and thoughts of revenge.
 The act of hurt or offense might always remain a part of your life, but forgiveness can lessen its grip on you and help you focus on other, positive part of your life.
 Forgiveness can even lead to feelings of empathy, compassion and understanding for the one who hurt you.

 Getting another person to change his or her actions, behavior or words is not the point of forgiveness.
-Think of forgiveness more about how it can change your life, by bringing you happiness, emotional and spiritual healing and peace.
+Forgiveness also does not pretend that everything is okay.
+Rather, forgiveness acknowledges that a wrong was committed, and at the same time, empowers you to release the hurt from affecting you.
+Think of forgiveness more about how it can change your life by bringing you happiness, emotional and spiritual healing, and peace.
 Forgiveness can take away the power the other person continues to exert in your life.

-The first step to overcoming forgiveness is to honesty assess and acknowledge the wrongs that you have done and how those wrongs have affected others.
+The first step to overcoming hurt or wrongdoing is to honestly assess and acknowledge the wrongs that you have done, and how those wrongs have affected others.
 At the same time, avoid judging yourself too harshly.
 You are human, and you will make mistakes.
 If you are truly sorry for something you said or did, consider admitting it to those you have harmed.

 Forgiveness is a commitment to a process of change.
 To begin, you might: